SAP Policy for Financial Aid Recipients

 A student may attend summer school to meet the standards of satisfactory academic progress to regain eligibility.
 The student should notify the Office of Financial Aid when standards for satisfactory academic progress have been met.

 The standards for determining progress at Lynchburg College are composed of three separate measurements.
-These measurements are: grade point average, incremental progress, and accumulated hours.
+These measurements are: grade point average (qualitative), incremental progress (quantitative), and accumulated hours (maximum timeframe).

 Grade Point Average (GPA): The qualitative measure used for academic work at the College.

 |Undergraduate Hours Earned||Minimum Required Cumulative GPA (4.0 scale)|